 Using Systems Thinking to Tackle the Climate and Biodiversity Crisis

-For a course description, a short trailer and to sign up for the course: https://rdg.ac/systemsthinking
+For course description, a short trailer and to sign up for the course head to: https://rdg.ac/systemsthinking

 Take a big picture approach to the climate and biodiversity crisis

 With crises as vast, complex, and interconnected as climate change and biodiversity loss, focusing on one aspect of the problem will never be enough.
 Systems thinking offers a new way of seeing and understanding environmental issues, which could radically change how we go about tackling them.

 On this two-week course from the University of Reading, you’ll learn what systems thinking is and how it could transform your approach to the climate and biodiversity crisis.